 A staple of Mediterranean cuisine, garlic is a bulb with many medicinal properties!

-It contains a compound called allicin that underlies its diuretic, cleansing and antibacterial properties.
-This study examines its action on populations of E. coli.
+It contains a compound called allicin responsible for its diuretic, cleansing, and antibacterial properties.
+This study focuses on its action on populations of E. coli.

 4. Green tea

-Green tea (Camellia sinensis), in addition to being delicious and energizing, has many benefits.
-Notably antimicrobial, detoxifying, and diuretic properties.
+The green tea (Camellia sinensis), in addition to being delicious and energizing, has many benefits, notably antimicrobial, detoxifying, and diuretic properties.

-It is its compound epigallocatechin, a powerful antioxidant, that is thought to be responsible for its beneficial effect on urinary tract infections, as suggested by this study.
-Human research is awaited to confirm these results.
+It is its compound epigallocatechin, a powerful antioxidant, that is believed to be responsible for its beneficial action on urinary tract infections.
+As suggested by this study.
+Human studies are awaited to confirm these results.

-How to consume it: choose organic green tea if possible.
-Because of its caffeine content, it’s best to consume it in the morning.
+How to consume it : choose organic green tea when possible.
+Because of its caffeine content, try to consume it in the morning.
 You can also consume matcha made from ground green tea leaves.

 5. Nettle

-It contains numerous active compounds: phytosterols, lignans, and polysaccharides.
+It contains many active compounds: phytosterols, lignans, and polysaccharides.
 By increasing urine volume, it helps prevent urinary tract infections.

-How to consume it: it can be consumed as an infusion at a rate of 2 to 3 cups per day.
+How to consume it : it can be consumed as an infusion at a rate of 2 to 3 cups per day.
 It can also be found in tablet or powder form.
-The powder can be incorporated into smoothie recipes or salads.
+The powder can be incorporated into smoothie recipes or into salads.

 What is a urinary tract infection?

 Different areas of the urinary tract can be affected.
-Most often it is the urethra (the tube that carries urine) or the bladder.
+Most often it involves the urethra (the tube that drains urine) or the bladder.

-In rarer, more severe cases, the kidneys and the ureters (tubes that transport urine from the kidneys to the bladder) may be affected.
+In rarer, more severe cases, the kidneys and ureters (tubes that carry urine from the kidneys to the bladder) can be affected.

 Most of the time, bacteria travel up the urethra and colonize the bladder (cystitis).

-Urinary tract infections peak during the summer season, notably due to dehydration.
+Urinary tract infections peak during the summer, notably due to dehydration.

-Women are more prone to them.
-Some attribute this to anatomical differences.
+Women are more susceptible.
+Some explain this because of anatomical differences.
 Women are advised, for example, to wipe from front to back when using the toilet.

 Urinating after sexual intercourse may also reduce bacterial growth in the urinary tract.
-Constipation is also likely to promote the migration of bacteria to the urinary system.
+Constipation can also promote the migration of bacteria to the urinary system.

 Among the most common symptoms of urinary tract infection are: